MaximCamilleri/Basics-of-Computer-Vision/README.md

 # Basics-of-Computer-Vision

-This repository is a collection of a few widely used techniques used in the computer vision sector.
+This repository is a collection of a few widely used techniques in the computer vision sector.
 These are:

 ### Area Processing
 * Sliding windows